 Here is a brief video where I touch on the 5 items listed above:

-Judging from the tens of thousands of people who sign up with debt settlement companies each year, people must be okay with this.
+Debt settlement company fees for settling your debt, and the expectations the front-line sales people are trained to set you up with, prevent the sharing of key details you deserve to know.
 I can only come up with 3 reasons why folks will act outside of their own interests in this regard.
 If you can think of more, post them in the comment section below.

 - They didn’t know any better.